sourcey/spectacle/README.md

 ## Features

-* **OpenAPI/Swagger 2.0 support**: Support for the latest OpenAPI/Swagger specification - the new standard for documenting REST APIs.
+* **OpenAPI/Swagger 2.0 support**: Support for the latest OpenAPI/Swagger specification.
+* **Highly configurable**: Spectacle is built with easily configurable Handlebars templates and SCSS styles so you can add your own flavour without going bald.
+See [Custom Builds](#custom-builds)
+* **Markdown support**: Render markdown written in any of your API descriptions.
 * **Clean responsive design**: Spectacle features a responsive HTML5 and CSS3 layout built with [Foundation 6](http://foundation.zurb.com/sites.html) that looks great on all devices and screen sizes.
 * **Embed into your existing website**: Spectacle features an embedded option that lets you generate docs without a HTML `<body>` layout for convenient integration into your existing website.
-* **Live preview developer mode**: Spectacle comes with a development mode that starts a local HTTP server with a file watcher and live reload so you can preview changes to your live documentation in your browser as you write your spec.
+* **Live preview developer mode**: Development mode starts a local HTTP server with a file watcher with live reload so you can preview live changes in your browser as you update your spec.
-* **Configurable templates and styles**: Spectacle is built with easily configurable Handlebars templates and SCSS styles so you can add your own flavor.
-See [Custom Builds](#custom-builds)

-## Getting Started
+## Usage

 Simply install Spectacle from `npm` like so: